OpenFreeEnergy/IndustryBenchmarks2024/docs/source/public/overview.rst

 * You experienced failures during the plotting script or the script for extracting results (e.g. ``ValueError: Computational results are not fully connected``)
 * The number of ligands in the output ``dg.tsv`` file of the ``extract_results.py`` script is lower than the number of ligands the dataset should have

-This can be achieved using the script provided under `utils/fix_networks.py <https://github.com/OpenFreeEnergy/IndustryBenchmarks2024/tree/main/industry_benchmarks/utils/fix_networks.py>`_.
+Fixing the disconnected network can be achieved using the script provided under `utils/fix_networks.py <https://github.com/OpenFreeEnergy/IndustryBenchmarks2024/tree/main/industry_benchmarks/utils/fix_networks.py>`_.

 The script finds new edges to repair the disconnected network